 That means for every $1 that you borrow; you must have $1.50 in ETH locked up as collateral.
 When the borrowed DAI are repaid, the locked up ETH is returned to the user minus a stability fee or fee for using the system.

 If the value of your ETH drops below 150% of what you borrowed, then your ETH is liquidated at the current price to repay your loan plus fees plus penalties.
 You keep whatever is left over.

-The biggest danger of using CDPs is the risk of sudden and large price drops in ETH.
+The most significant danger of using CDPs is the risk of sudden and large price drops in ETH.

 Because this is a completely open system, anyone can see which CDPs were bitten or liquidated, when, and at what ETH price.

 If MakerDAO is a decentralized system then how are decisions about fees, penalties, and changes made?

 The system is meant to be governed in part by a governance token called MKR that allows holders to both make decisions about the system as well as act as a lever to stabilize the DAI price.

 The MakerDAO team originally developed the smart contract system, but since the contracts have been live, they no longer have direct control of them anymore.
 They guide decision making, but it is the MKR token holders that decide on or vote whether an action should be taken or not.

 The process works by first having the MakerDAO team propose a vote and present their reason for why they want MKR token holders to side with them.